Also known as: bar to dip, bar dip transition, overbar dip, leg roll dip

 What is Around The Bar To Dip?

-Around The Bar To Dip is a dynamic calisthenics transition that moves from a hanging roll over the bar into a straight bar dip, followed by a single dip and return to hang.
-It primarily targets triceps, chest, core and shoulders and is rated medium difficulty.
+Around The Bar To Dip is a medium-difficulty calisthenics move that transitions from a hang, rolling the legs over the bar into a straight bar dip.
+It primarily targets the triceps, chest, shoulders and core while engaging the back and forearms.
+Good for improving dip strength and bar control.

 How to Do Around The Bar To Dip

-5. Perform Single Dip: Lower your body by bending elbows to about ninety degrees, then press back up fully.
-Maintain core engagement and avoid shrugging the shoulders.
+- Perform the dip: Lower your body by bending elbows to about 90 degrees, then press up to full extension with controlled movement to protect shoulders.

 Muscle Groups